dev-xo/remix-auth-totp/docs/README.md

 > [!NOTE]
 > Remix Auth TOTP is compatible with Remix v2.0+ and React Router v7.

-Let's see how we can implement the Strategy into our Remix App.
+Let's see how we can implement the Strategy into our app.

 ## Email Service